 TIP #7.
 Use Moisturizers & Microphone

-Practice more, shoot a lot of videos, and you will notice how with every video you shoot, the quality of the latter gets better and better.
+Practice more, shoot a lot of videos, and you will notice how the latter’s quality gets better and better with every video you shoot.

 TIP #8.
 Adjust The Settings